 Congratulations!
 Your engagement moment marks the start of an incredible chapter in your life, and it’s worth celebrating.
-But as the initial excitement settles, it’s easy to feel overwhelmed by the absolute mountain of different things to consider when planning a wedding.
 At the same time, a whirlwind of decisions, deadlines, and expectations can quickly turn joyful anticipation into stress.

 Building the Foundation: Budget and Priorities

 Once your budget is set, focus on identifying your top priorities.
 Is your first priority the venue?
 Or is it a show-stopping dress?
-Or maybe it’s a live band to keep the dance floor alive?
-Decide these as a couple — what matters to you both — and allocate an appropriate portion of your budget to those priorities.
 For example, if food is your thing, splurge on a fantastic caterer and maybe scale back on decor.Additionally, don’t forget to search for wedding-related coupons and discounts — you can often find great deals on everything from attire to catering services, helping you stretch your budget even further.This approach will help you get dialed in together on what truly matters and keep unnecessary expenses in check.

 Timeline Tips: Making the Most of Your Planning Time